vbucode/translate/README.md

-# dictionary
+# translate

 support russian language

-database have about 13700 words
+dictionary have about 13700 words

 for translate sentences - words not translated will be "out"